-Over the course of the past year, Ceren has analyzed more than 200 million sales interactions which have occurred on the SalesLoft Platform since January 2016, looking for answers to many of these questions.
-More significantly, with support from SalesLoft’s Chief Technology Officer Scott Mitchell, Ceren has been working on a framework for analyzing the behaviors of salespeople and their interactions with contacts, to develop the basis for machine learning which can predict the effectiveness of any series of sales interactions.
+Over the course of the past year, Ceren has analyzed more than 200 million sales interactions which have occurred on the SalesLoft Platform since January 2016.
+He was looking for answers to many of these questions.
+More significantly, with support from SalesLoft’s Chief Technology Officer Scott Mitchell, Ceren has been working on a framework for analyzing the behaviors of salespeople and their interactions with contacts.
+His goal is to develop the basis for machine learning which can predict the effectiveness of any series of sales interactions.

 Ceren and Mitchell have published their research in an academic paper titled, “On Deriving Cadences via Engagement Score Maximization,” which is available here.
 For the benefit of our readers who lack a data science, behavioral science, or advanced mathematics background, we’ve extracted some of the most interesting and relevant insights from this research in this post.

 What exactly is a derived cadence?
-The team began their research by looking at more than 200 million sales interactions and adjusted their sample to include the best examples of sales touches which ultimately led to a contact responding – resulting in a total data set of over 14.5 million interactions or 2.9 million cadences.
-Looking at events which resulted in a contact response, the team worked backwards to identify all steps in the sales process – or derive a cadence which ultimately led to successful interaction with a contact.
+The team began their research by looking at more than 200 million sales interactions.
+They adjusted their sample to include the best examples of sales touches which ultimately led to a contact responding.
+This resulted in a total data set of over 14.5 million interactions or 2.9 million cadences.
+Looking at events which resulted in a contact response, the team worked backward to identify all steps in the sales process – or derive a cadence which ultimately led to successful interaction with a contact.

-The team also analyzed the quality of responses each derived cadence generated, assigning a value based on the time effort a contact invested in the response – for example, the length of an email response or the duration of the first phone conversation between a user and a contact.
+The team also analyzed the quality of responses each derived cadence generated.
+They assigned a value based on the time effort a contact invested in the response.
+For example, the length of an email response or the duration of the first phone conversation between a user and a contact.
 These values enable SalesLoft to assign an engagement score for each cadence.

-By mapping out the series of sales actions (cadences) which led to a contact response, and assigning a value to that response, the team has been able to build a model for analyzing the effectiveness of any cadence, but also for predicting the likely success or failure of any future cadence by comparing it to historical data cataloged in the derived cadence engine.
+Mapping out the series of sales actions (cadences) which led to a contact response and assigning a value to that response was key.
+It enabled a model to be built for analyzing the effectiveness of any cadence.
+It can also be used for predicting the likely success or failure of any future cadence by comparing it to historical data cataloged in the derived cadence engine.

-This work will serve as the framework for analyzing human actions to inform machine learning – enabling the team to analyze and recommend improvements to make cadences more effective.
+This work will serve as the framework for analyzing human actions to inform machine learning.
+It enables the team to analyze and recommend improvements to make cadences more effective.
 This framework will be able to inform users on things like:

 - What is the probability of getting a response from a particular cadence?